PGA Tour Canada: History

 Like many smaller tours, PGA Tour Canada has its own series of qualifying schools at various sites.
 The medalist at each of the six sites is fully exempt for the season.
 Those in the top 14 (not including ties) are exempt through the first six events, when a reshuffle occurs.
 In the event of a tie, a playoff determines the final exempt position.
 Those in the top 40 including ties are conditionally exempt.

 In 2015, Mackenzie Investments became the tour's umbrella sponsor.
-For the next six years, the tour was named Mackenzie Tour – PGA Tour Canada.
+For the next six years, the tour was named Mackenzie Tour-PGA Tour Canada.
 Through various PGA Tour Canada's initiatives, over $4.1 million has been raised for charities throughout Canada since 2013.

 In 2020, PGA Tour Canada originally planned an expansion into border states with the United States.
 On January 16, 2020, officials announced a six-year deal with the Cragun's Golf Resort in Brainerd, Minnesota for the Cuyuna Regional Medical Center Championship.
-In March, the tour was cancelled due to the COVID-19 pandemic, although four tournaments, the Canada Life Series, were played in August and September to provide Canadian-based players some playing opportunities.
-In response to travel restrictions, the Forme Tour was created for 2021 to allow non-Canadian members to earn Korn Ferry Tour privileges.
+In March, the tour was cancelled due to the COVID-19 pandemic, and replaced by two series – the LocaliQ Series in the United States, an eight-tournament series from August to November, and the Canada Life Series for Canadian-based players, a four-tournament series from August and September to provide Canadian-based players some playing opportunities.
+In response to travel restrictions, the LocaliQ Series became the Forme Tour in 2021 to allow non-Canadian members to earn Korn Ferry Tour privileges.

+In 2022, PGA Tour Canada rebranded the Order of Merit as the Fortinet Cup, which was modelled after the FedEx Cup points system used by the main PGA Tour, and was sponsored by network security company Fortinet.